Zarathecat/storyboard-blog/content/why-storyboard-for-openstack.md

 ## Workarounds

-One thing to remember as we start discussing this is how much we worked around Launchpad limitations.
+One thing to remember as we start discussing this is how much we worked around Launchpad's limitations.
 It's difficult to use Launchpad to organize our work, so we all used a variety of other tools to do that.
 I witnessed this first-hand while doing release management: teams would use Trello boards, etherpads or Google docs to maintain unwieldy lists of out-of-sync links to RC1 bugs and reviews, because Launchpad "priorities" and milestone targeting were not exactly cutting it.
 We got used to those workarounds to the point where we don't see them anymore, but that doesn't mean we should forever renounce having everything in one tool.
-Another issue is every team would use its own set of workarounds, making it hard to discover.
+Another issue is that every team would use its own set of workarounds, making it hard to discover.
 For someone working on multiple teams, those ad-hoc workarounds made it very difficult to have visibility inside the processes of each team.

-## Going beyond Launchpad limits
+## Going beyond Launchpad's limits

 We originally chose Launchpad because it's a great tool to track tasks across a complex community.
 The concept of Bugs being project-neutral but having a